mpod/kernel-playground/README.md

 pi@raspberrypi:~ $ uname -a
 Linux raspberrypi 4.1.17-v7+ #838 SMP Tue Feb 9 13:15:09 GMT 2016 armv7l GNU/Linux
 ```
 In my case version `4.1.17` is used.
-To find right commit in git tree run `git
+To find right commit in git history run
-log` command and search for `4.1.17`.
+`git log` command and search for `4.1.17` string.

 ```
 $ cd linux-raspi